Skip to content

 Three Photos That Speed Dispatch

-Three quick photos at the time of intake make a measurable difference in dispatch quality.
-Nameplate photos identify the exact equipment so the provider can pre-stage compatible parts on the service vehicle.
+Three quick photos at the time of intake make a measurable difference.
+Nameplate photos identify the exact equipment so the provider can pre-stage compatible parts.
 Photos of the failure point — a visible refrigerant leak, an iced-over evaporator, a damaged door gasket — narrow the diagnostic path before the truck arrives.
 Temperature-display photos timestamped at the start of the failure provide a documentation timeline that can support health department follow-up later.

 Bi-State Coverage and Why It Matters

-The Kansas City metro spans two states, and the provider network covers both sides — Wyandotte and Johnson counties on the Kansas side and Jackson, Clay, Platte, and Cass counties on the Missouri side.
+The Kansas City metro spans two states, and the request intake covers both sides — Wyandotte and Johnson counties on the Kansas side and Jackson, Clay, Platte, and Cass counties on the Missouri side.
 When you call, please mention which side of the state line your facility sits on, and what city or neighborhood you are in.
-It changes provider routing, regulatory expectations, and which providers in the network are most likely to be the fastest, best-equipped fit for your equipment, your timeline, and your service window.
+It changes provider routing, regulatory expectations, and which available local provider is most likely to be the fastest, best-equipped fit for your equipment, your timeline, and your service window.

 When to Call vs. When to Submit the Form

-Call the service line for any active commercial refrigeration emergency where product is at risk — phone intake is the fastest path to a dispatched provider, and the dispatcher can ask the right diagnostic questions in real time.
+Call the intake line for any active commercial refrigeration emergency where product is at risk — phone intake is the fastest path.
 Use the contact form for non-urgent issues, preventive maintenance scheduling, multi-location quoting, and questions about service area or equipment fit.
 Either way, the more equipment detail you can share up front — brand, model, symptoms, recent service history, and photos — the better the eventual dispatch will be.